ebi-ait/hca-ebi-wrangler-central/docs/SOPs/update_a_project_SOP.md

 New entities can be linked to existing entities in previous submissions using the specific uuids for each existing entity.
 These uuids can be obtained from downloading the metadata spreadsheet for that submission.

-For example, in the previous example, linking cell suspension to an already existing specimen_from_organism, instead of the 'Input specimen_from_organism' column in the spreadsheet, we would create a new 'specimen_from_organism uuid' column, with the programmatic name (Row 4 of spreadsheet) of 'specimen_from_organism.uuid' and input the uuid of the specimen_from_organism in that cell.
+In the previous example, if I wanted to link a new cell suspension to an already existing specimen_from_organism, instead of the 'Input specimen_from_organism ID' column in the spreadsheet, we would create a new 'specimen_from_organism uuid' column, with the programmatic name (Row 4 of spreadsheet) of 'specimen_from_organism.uuid' and input the uuid of the specimen_from_organism in that cell.

 Once the spreadsheet is completed, then create a new submission to the project using the spreadsheet.
 If there are any sequence files that are part of this addition, then those sequence files should be synced to the submission upload area for the new submission.

+Now you will be able to export the submission to the downstream components.
+See 'here'.

+## Exporting a submission to downstream components
+There is a fantastic SOP here.

 Not functional: